ktsreddy007/ktsreddy007/README.md

 <h1 align="center">Hi 👋, I'm Teja Surendar Reddy Kovvuri</h1>
-<h3 align="center">🚀 A passionate DevOps Engineer from India with 5.5 years of IT experience, specializing in Cloud & DevOps.
+<h3 align="center">🚀 A passionate DevOps Engineer from India with over 5.5 years of IT experience, specializing in Cloud and DevOps solutions.
 Open to collaborating on freelance and innovative projects.</h3>

 ### 🌟 About Me
 - 💻 Experienced **Software Engineer** with a strong background in Android Development, automation, cloud platforms, CI/CD pipelines, and containerization.